Millwall F.C.–West Ham United F.C. rivalry: In film

 The rise of a football hooligan, Carlton Leach, is chronicled in 2007's Rise of the Footsoldier, from his beginnings on the terraces to becoming a member of a notorious gang of criminals.
 The bitter rivalry between the Hammers and the Lions is displayed, by the use of original footage, during the opening scenes of the film.
 In 2009, a direct-to-video sequel to Green Street was made, Green Street 2: Stand Your Ground.
-It follows on directly from the original's climax, with several members of West Ham's and Millwall's firms ending up in prison together and arranging a football match."r A remake of The Firm, also titled The Firm was released in 2009 by Nick Love, director of The Football Factory and himself a Millwall supporter.
+It follows on directly from the original's climax, with several members of West Ham's and Millwall's firms ending up in prison together and arranging a football match."
+A remake of The Firm, also titled The Firm was released in 2009 by Nick Love, director of The Football Factory and himself a Millwall supporter.
 Set in the 1980s, the film highlights the music, fashion and culture surrounding football at the time.
 It was generally well received by critics.
 In October 2009, the Metropolitan Police released still photos from the film in relation to a search for hooligans from the Upton Park riot.
 The mistake led to an apology from Scotland Yard.
 The 2012 zombie comedy Cockneys vs Zombies referenced the rivalry, showing Millwall and West Ham zombies fighting amongst themselves in East London after a zombie apocalypse.
 In 2013 a third film in the Green Street franchise, Green Street 3: Never Back Down was released.
 It focuses on a rivalry between West Ham and Millwall fans within mixed martial arts.